Quick page jumps:

 Carroll maintains his own website, aptly named The Jonathan Carroll Web Site.

 The Complete Review, an excellent literary site, has at present reviews available of four Carroll books (the link is to one—look down at the bottom of their page for links to the other three of their reviews).

 Naturally, there are numerous interviews with Carroll available online: this one at Locus Online and this one at The SF Site—and more besides.

-There is also rondua [sic the lower-case r], a Yahoo Jonathan Carroll discussion group.
+There was also rondua [sic the lower-case r], a now-defunct Yahoo Jonathan Carroll discussion group.